 PASSporT Extension for Resource-Priority Authorization

-[IETF RFC 8443] defines an optional extension “rph” to PASSporT and the associated STIR mechanisms to provide a function to sign the SIP RPH field.
-It extends PASSporT to allow cryptographic-signing and verifying of the SIP RPH field which is used for communications resource prioritization.
-It also describes how the rph PASSPorT extension is used in SIP signaling to convey assertions of authorization of the information in the SIP RPH field.
+[IETF RFC 8443] defines an optional “rph” PASSporT extension and the associated STIR mechanisms to provide a function to sign the SIP RPH field.
+It extends PASSporT to allow cryptographic signing and verification of the SIP RPH field, which is used for communications resource prioritization.
+It also describes how the “rph” PASSporT extension is used in SIP signaling to convey assertions of authorization of the information in the SIP RPH field.

 Governance Model and Certificate Management